joshuafuller/atak-vns-offline-routing-generator/README.md

 - On Windows: Use PowerShell or Git Bash

 **"Out of memory errors"**
-- Large states need significant RAM
+- Large regions need significant RAM
 - Close other applications
-- Consider processing smaller states first
+- Consider processing smaller regions first

 **"Network timeouts"**
 - Check internet connection
 - Geofabrik servers may be busy - retry later

  **"VNS not detecting routing data"**
-- Ensure folder is copied to exact path: `/storage/emulated/0/atak/tools/VNS/GH/[state-name]/`
+ - Ensure folder is copied to exact path: `/storage/emulated/0/atak/tools/VNS/GH/[region-name]/`
  - Check that all required files are present (see Generated Files section)
 - Restart ATAK after copying new routing data

 ### Debug Mode: